LIPS-scheme/lips/README.md

 * Literal regular expression.
 * Asynchronous execution (auto resolving of promises).
-* Possibility to add new syntax (similar to vectors and object).
+* Possibility to add new syntax (similar to vectors and objects).
 * Numerical tower and Big Integer support.
 * Powerful introspection.
 * Great integration with JavaScript.